vitaly-t/pg-promise-demo/README.md

 pg-promise-demo
 ===============

-**This project is currently under development, but it is already usable as a reference for all the underlying technologies.**
+This is an advanced demo of the best practices of using [pg-promise], and managing your database architecture.

-This is an advanced demo to show the best practices of using [pg-promise], and managing your database layer in general.
+The architecture presented here is likely an overkill for a simple application, because the purpose of this demo is to show how to build serious database products.

-It also shows how to organize an enterprise-level database application, with consideration for an ever-growing database complexity and involvement of many developers through an extensive period of time.
+It shows how to organize an enterprise-level database application, with consideration for an ever-growing database complexity and involvement of many developers through an extensive period of time.